-When it comes to adoption, it’s the State that has the say, so it’s vital to understand how each State deals with everything from the use of facilitators to appropriate expenses.
+When it comes to adoption, it’s the state that has the final say.
+So, it’s vital to understand how each state deals with everything from the use of facilitators to appropriate expenses.

 Adopting Across State Lines

-In cases where potential adoptive parents are in one state and an adoptable child or expectant woman making an adoption plan is in another, the Interstate Compact on the Placement of Children comes into play.
+In cases where prospective adoptive parents are in one state and an adoptable child or expectant woman making an adoption plan is in another, the Interstate Compact on the Placement of Children (ICPC) comes into play.

-The ICPC office in the sending state-home to the waiting child or expectant woman-is in charge of details about the child.
+The ICPC office in the sending state—the home state of the waiting child or expectant woman is in charge of details about the child.

-Its counterpart in the receiving state-home to the hopeful adoptive parents—is responsible for ensuring the hopeful adoptive family is ready to adopt.
+The ICPC office in the receiving state—the home state of the hopeful adoptive parents—is responsible for ensuring the hopeful adoptive family is ready to adopt.
 It sees to it that local agencies do their job regarding home studies and other regulations.

-Home studies and other aspects of the adoption process may be more involved or complicated, as two sets of laws, rules, regulations and policies must be followed and coordinated.
+Home studies and other aspects of the adoption process may be more complicated since two sets of laws, rules, regulations, and policies must be followed and coordinated.

 Your adoption attorney or adoption agency should understand how these regulations work together.
-Consult with an adoption professional while working across state lines.
+Consult with an adoption professional.